 - Identifying children requiring special training.

-meetings with parents and guardians on the topics of school attendance and children’s progress.
+- Conducting meetings with parents and guardians on the topics of school attendance and children’s progress.

 - Preparing School Development Plans (SDPs), which provide a roadmap on improving the quality of every school and ensuring that the school meets the requirements of the RTE Act.
 This refers specifically to universal access; universal coverage; physical infrastructure; teaching; universal retention; and learning achievements.
 The SDP acts as the basis for all plans and grants made by the government or local authority.